easygenerator/search-content-generator/README.md

 http://localhost:3036/search-content?url=https://elearning.easygenerator.com/bf9a6632-9ce7-4007-92ca-0cb6fd1f7e29/
 ```

-If you are using deployed AWS lamda app, you have to add `x-api-key` (AWS Lambda API Key) header to the request with the proper API Key.
-API Key will be generated during the serverless deployment and can be checked in AWS Api Gateway for you Lambda function.
+If you are using deployed AWS lambda app, you have to add `x-api-key` (AWS Lambda API Key) header to the request with the proper API Key.

+> **API Key** and **Service url** will be generated during the serverless deployment and can be checked in AWS for you Lambda function.

 ## Deployment